bbc/tal/overview/media-playback.md

 When the device has loaded enough of the video to begin playback, the MediaPlayer will transition to the `PLAYING` state and an event of type `MediaPlayer.EVENT.PLAYING` emitted.

-The device may be connected to a slow network connection, meaning the rate of video download is slower than the playback speed.
+The device may have a slow network connection, meaning the rate of video download is slower than the playback speed.
-When this occurs, the MediaPlayer will enter the `BUFFERING` state asynchronously and an event emitted of type `MediaPlayer.EVENT.BUFFERING` (as above).
+When this occurs, the MediaPlayer will enter the `BUFFERING` state asynchronously and an event of type `MediaPlayer.EVENT.BUFFERING` (as above) will be emitted.
 By [adding an event callback](#media-playback-events) to listen to these events, you can update your application's interface to, for example, show a buffering spinner.

 `playFrom(seconds)` can be used to seek to different points in the media.
 If the seconds parameter is larger than the duration of the media, the value will be clamped and playback will begin from just before the end.
 Requests to seek within one second of the current time will be ignored to ensure consistent behaviour across devices.

 ## Hiding the background

-Some devices always composite html on top of video playback, so if you use any sort of non-transparent background, playback will not be visible.
+Some devices always composite HTML on top of video playback, so if you use any sort of non-transparent background, playback will not be visible.

 If this is the case, you will need to remove the background just before playback, then restore on stop.

-One way to do this is via a `background-none` css class:
+One way to do this is via a `background-none` CSS class:

 {% highlight css %}
 .background-none {